shapeshed/gocal/README.md

 # GoCal

-Hacking a Google Calendar terminal viewer because terminal > browser and all the other clients suck
+Hacking a Google Calendar terminal viewer because terminal > browser and all the other clients suck.

-# Features
+## Features

 * View your upcoming events.
 * Err.. that's it.